jotadwright/babel/applications/semantic-frame-extractor/Log.md

 ## Incremental evaluation results for sentences with "due to"

+#### 2018-12-02
+Trying to render discontinuous frame slot fillers now poses a problem.
+Tweaking the rendering function to only render until a unit whose referent is another frame slot filler is found, prevents this error and results in 2 more correct sentences, thus 10 out of 19 sentences are parsed correctly and 44 out of 57 slot fillers are found.
+Still, whenever the target slot filler appears after another filler, it cannot be rendered.
+Thus the effect-slot in sentence "Indeed, due to the rise of the freezing line, the snow-rain limit is moving to a higher elevation." cannot be found.

 #### 2018-11-29
 <span style="font-variant:small-caps;">X-event-due-to-Y</span> cxns have been added to cover sentences in which the effect is a whole event (involving e.g. subject, object and predicate).
 Also in this case, two versions are needed to account for both spacy interpretations.
 Correctness rises to 8 out of 19 sentences.